HomeArticlesGuideRespiratory & Vital Signs Guide

 Step 7: Determine Heart Rate from an ECG Strip

-Reading heart rate directly off a printed ECG strip relies on the standard ECG paper grid, and there are three common ways to do it: counting the number of large boxes between two consecutive R waves and dividing 300 by that count, counting small boxes and dividing 1500 by that count, or measuring the R-R interval in seconds directly and dividing 60 by that value.
-All three methods produce the same result for a regular rhythm — they're just different ways of using the same underlying grid.
+Reading heart rate directly off a printed ECG strip relies on the standard ECG paper grid.
+You can count the number of large boxes between two consecutive R waves and divide 300 by that count, count small boxes and divide 1500 by that count, or measure the R-R interval in seconds directly and divide 60 by that value.
+All three approaches produce the same result for a regular rhythm; they're just different ways of using the same underlying grid.

 Step 8: Convert ECG Boxes to Time

-This conversion matters for reading specific ECG intervals — like the PR interval, QRS duration, or QT interval — directly off a paper strip without a digital measurement tool, since each of those intervals has clinically meaningful normal ranges expressed in milliseconds or seconds.
-Using the wrong paper speed assumption when converting boxes to time is a common source of misread intervals, so confirming the paper speed printed on the strip itself is an important first step before counting boxes.
+This conversion matters for reading specific ECG intervals, like the PR interval, QRS duration, or QT interval, directly off a paper strip without a digital measurement tool, since each interval carries clinically meaningful normal ranges expressed in milliseconds or seconds.
+Using the wrong paper speed assumption when converting boxes to time is a common source of misread intervals, so confirm the paper speed printed on the strip itself before counting boxes.

 The ECG Boxes to Seconds Calculator converts a small or large box count into seconds and milliseconds at either standard paper speed, removing the need to do the arithmetic by hand.